-Effective 1 January 2019, Syndicate 2007, which was acquired by the Group in 2017, was placed into run-off.
+Effective 1 January 2019, the Syndicate was placed into run-off.
 All AXIS Lloyd's sourced business will thereafter transact through Syndicate 1686.
-Syndicate 2007 will continue to be managed by AMAL but will no longer be accepting business from 1 January 2019 onwards as we consolidate our Lloyd's business under Syndicate 1686.
+The Syndicate will continue to be managed by AMAL but will no longer be accepting business from 1 January 2019 onwards.